Plants You Should Never Grow in a Greenhouse

 Greenhouse gardening lets you control the environment around your plants.
 This means you can manage how much light, water, and warmth they get.
 It’s like giving your plants a custom home where they can grow better.
 You need to think about how much space each plant needs, so they don’t crowd each other out.
 Also, some plants might not get along because they fight for food, or one might make the other sick.

 Using greenhouses also helps protect your plants from bad weather and pests.
-But you have to be careful about what you grow inside.
+If you’re considering building your own greenhouse, there are many DIY greenhouse plans available that can help you get started.
 Some plants are too big and will take over, while others can bring diseases that hurt all the other plants nearby.

 Plus, certain types of flowers and veggies don’t like being too close because they release chemicals that can harm their neighbors.
 This makes picking the right mix of plants very important for keeping a healthy greenhouse garden.